rheikvaneyck/sideos-login/README.md

 CALLBACK_URL=<server url>
 DID_ISSUER=<did>
 ```
-The variables ACCESS_TOKEN, SSI_SERVER, LOGIN_TEMPLATE_ID, and DID_ISSUER are set based on information from the sideos account.
+The values for the variables ACCESS_TOKEN, SSI_SERVER, LOGIN_TEMPLATE_ID, and DID_ISSUER are set based on information from the sideos account as describefd below.

-The CALLBACK_URL variable is the url of the service and is shown once you start the server, e.g. `Server started at http://pi3p:9000`.
+The CALLBACK_URL variable is poiting to the url of the service and is shown once you've started the server, e.g. as `Server started at http://pi3p:9000`.

 ## Get an sideos Account
 Go to [sideos onboarding](https://juno.sideos.io/plan-onboarding/1) and: